dross1-dross1/auto-mc/docs/plan.md

   - Stream steps one at a time to the mod, wait for confirmation, then send the next.
   - On fail, either retry or emit a clear message about what is missing; support `cancel`, `pause`, and `resume`.
  - Multi-agent
-  - One controller per `player_id`; concurrent connections; shared world model with simple claims and fair scheduling.
+- One controller per `player_uuid`; concurrent connections; shared world model with simple claims and fair scheduling.
 - Progress + resume
-  - Keep a lightweight record (e.g., a JSON file) for request status, current step, and inventory snapshot. v0 server correlates `action_id` with `{request_id, step}` for logs and basic bookkeeping.
+  - Keep a lightweight record (e.g., a JSON file) for request status, current step, and inventory snapshot.
+The server correlates `action_id` with `{request_id, step}` for logs and basic bookkeeping.

 Notes:
 - Keep everything in plain functions and simple modules.
 Avoid frameworks.